Content Negotiation in REST

 http://rest.api.com/v1/employees/20423.json

-In the above case, the first request URI will return an XML response whether the second request URI will return a JSON response.
+In the above case, the first request URI will return an XML response while the second request URI will return a JSON response.

 3. Defining Preferences